 Whatever the size of your business, if you operate as a partnership or LLP you should have a members’ or partnership agreement in place to protect all parties.
 Our team are happy to help with this and offer regular reviews to ensure you’re fully compliant with the latest changes in the law.
 We’re also on hand with practical solutions and advice should any issues occur during the lifetime of the partnership or LLP.

 It is important to note that a partnership has no separate legal identity, it is the collection of its partners.
-Partnership contracts are made with the partners who have joint and several personal responsibilities for the partnership’s liabilities.
+Partnership contracts involve partners who bear joint and several personal responsibilities for the partnership’s liabilities.
 The acts of one partner, in the name of the partnership, will be binding on all of the partners.

 Partnership agreements – unincorporated partnerships